 The Consolidated Accounts have been prepared using application of the acquisition method, which involves eliminating the acquisition cost of shares in subsidiaries against their equity at the time of acquisition.
 Transaction costs related to acquisitions are not included in the acquisition cost, but are expensed on an ongoing basis.
 The equity acquired in the subsidiaries is established using a market-based evaluation of assets, liabilities and contingent liabilities at the time of acquisition.
-The Group's equity thus includes only that part of the subsidiaries' equity that arose after the time of acquisition.
-In the event of business combinations where the sum of (i) the acquisition cost of shares in subsidiaries; (ii) the value of holdings without controlling influence; and (iii) the fair value of previous holdings exceeds the fair value at the time of acquisition as regards the Group's share of the identifiable net assets acquired, the difference is recognized as goodwill.
-A potential negative difference - negative goodwill is recognized as income immediately after being established.
+The Group's equity thus includes only that part of business combinations where the sum of (i) the acquisition cost of shares in subsidiaries; (ii) the value of holdings without controlling influence; and (iii) the fair value of previous holdings exceeds the fair value at the time of acquisition as regards the Group's share of the identifiable net assets acquired, the difference is recognized as goodwill.
+A potential negative difference - negative goodwill - is recognized as income immediately after being established.

 The useful life of each individual intangible asset is established and then amortized over the established useful life.
-If the useful life is deemed indefinite no amortization is recognized.
+If the useful life is deemed indefinite, no amortization is recognized.
 An assessment that causes the useful life of an intangible asset to become indefinite takes all the relevant circumstances into account and is based on the premise that there is no predictable maximum time limit for the net cash flow generated by the asset.
 The useful life of goodwill is assumed to be indefinite and goodwill is not amortized.